B2B lead generation: definition and stakes

 B2B SEO: being found by the right prospects

-B2B SEO is a powerful weapon for attracting leads.
-Evergreen content like guides, comparisons, or case studies educate and engage prospects early in the buying cycle.
+B2B SEO is one of the more durable tools for attracting leads.
+Evergreen content, guides, comparisons, case studies, educates and engages prospects early in the buying cycle.

-An example?
 Rather than writing a generic article about “CRM,” target a high-intent query like “best CRM for SaaS SMBs.”
-The result: lower traffic but qualified leads with a real need.
+Traffic will be lower, but the qualified leads arriving from that query already have a real need.

-A buying signal (e.g., a funding round) can trigger a targeted campaign for a specific segment.
+A buying signal, say a recent funding round, can trigger a targeted campaign aimed at a specific segment.

 See our list of 14 types of intent signals.